AGCCS/AGCCS-CTRL22/README.md

 Our implementation consists of three main components

 - a **hardware platform** to implement a relevant subset of the CCS standard
-- a **per node software** environment to control the charging process and to establish a communication network
+-  **node firmware** to control the charging process and to establish a communication network
-- a centralised host with **server software**  for dynamic power allocation and monitoring
+- a centralised host with server software  for dynamic power allocation and **monitoring**

 All three components are open source and can be hence adapted to best fit a variety of application scenarios.

-**DISCLAIMER 1** We do not provide a turn-key solution and do not plan to do so in near future.
-Rather we invite the enthusiast to actively contribute or to passively make use of our collection of resources and to share their experience.
-The current project status is **"work in progress"**.

-**DISCLAIMER 2** All material provided in this repository comes *'as is'* with no explicit or implied warranty.
-In particular, the development of equipment that directly connects to mains power should only by considered be individuals with adequate skills and with particular care.

-## Contents of this Repository

-- [./circuit](./circuit/): hardware platform, incl. schematics and a HowTo on firmware installation

-- [./ctrl22](./ctrl22/): AVR firmware to control the charging process

-- [./demesh](./demesh/): ESP32 firmware to organise messaging over a wireless mesh network

-- [./wegbui](./webgui/): server software for overall control and monitoring the charging station network

-- [./utils](./utils/): scripts to facilitate first-installation and debugging

-- [./doc](./doc/): Thesis and other documents regarding this project

 ## Hardware Platform